dfcn84/verification-app/README.md

 - run `./vendor/bin/sail php artisan migrate`
 - run `./vendor/bin/sail npm i`
 - run `./vendor/bin/sail npm run build`
-- go to http://localhost/register and register a new account
+- go to http://localhost/register and register a new account with an email & password
+- you will be brought to the dashboard, or if your session has ended go to http://localhost/login with the email/password you registered previously.
 - drag a valid JSON into the drop zone to verify